Shalvin001/Security/$MY-PORTFOLIO/03-Bash-Hardening/README.md

 ### 4.1 Dual-mode design (`--audit` / `--remediate`)
 Every check function follows the same pattern: test current state → if correct, log PASS → if incorrect, log FAIL (audit mode) or apply a fix and log FIXED (remediate mode).
 This is enforced structurally, not just by convention, so no check can silently "fix" something while claiming to only audit.

-### 4.2 Safety-first sequencing
+### 4.2 "Safety" first sequencing
 Two decisions in particular were made specifically to avoid locking myself out of the lab:

 - **SSH key-based auth was set up on both client machines (UBDSK01, KALI01) *before* the script was allowed to disable SSH password authentication.** Disabling password auth without a working key first would have cut off remote access entirely.

 <details>
   <summary>Click to view the Screenshot</summary>